numerai/example-scripts/README.md

 # FAQ
 ### Are my diagnostic metrics good?
-Diagnostics are an indicator of how well your model will perform, but it is possible to have a model with good diagnostics that performs poorly on live data and vice versa.
-Previous performance is not necessarily an indicator of future success.
+Diagnostics are an indicator of how well your model will perform, but previous performance is not necessarily an indicator of future success.
 In the long run, it is only possible to know what your model performance is by submitting live predictions.
 ### How much can I make by staking?